The MiracleFeet Brace

 In 2015, we sent our first major shipment out into the clubfoot world.
-To date, 32,237 pairs of shoes and 17,391 bars have been distributed to 29 countries.
+To date, we have distributed over 18,047 pairs of shoes and 7,540 bars to 16 program partners and 13 technical assistance partners across 26 countries.
 Over the next year, MiracleFeet anticipates sending another 12,000 pairs of shoes and 8,000 bars around the world.

 The MiracleFeet Brace is FDA-registered, patented, and a recipient of numerous awards and media recognition.

 - Prototype for MiracleFeet Brace Sensor Wins Acclaimed Red Dot Design Award

 - Laureate at The Tech Awards in the Katherine M. Swanson Young Innovator category

 - The Global Health and Innovation Conference (GHIC) Prize at the Unite for Sight Global Health & Innovation Conference at Yale University

 - USAID DIV award for rollout and testing

 - Silver Award in the category of Health and Wellness at the Edison Awards

 - Jeff Yang and Ian Connolly win at Switchpoint Student Silo Busters Contest with the MiracleFeet brace